James joined Chambers following the successful completion of his pupillage in April 2022.

 R v B

-Represented four youth defendant charged with two offences of sexual assault against his 14-year-old female cousin.
-Between the alleged commission of the offence and the trial, B pleaded guilty to attempted rape and sexual assault committed against his mother.
-Following submissions, B was sentenced to a three-year conditional discharge in the Youth Court.
+Represented a child defendant tried in respect of two offences of sexual assault against his 14-year-old female cousin.
+Between the commission of the offence and the trial, B pleaded guilty to attempted rape and sexual assault committed against his mother.
+B was sentenced to a three-year conditional discharge in the Youth Court.

 Regulatory